-Amended.
-Refer c.
+Amended - 2025 Refer to Amendment #2 Number 3.9 c.
 19mm diameter water service type K copper or 25mm diameter water service Type K copper when the length of service from the main to the curb stop is 20m or more a.
 Water Services Materials - All water services shall be constructed using type K copper piping conforming to AWWA C800 Standard up to and including 50mm dia.
 For 100mm or larger services, PVC piping shall be used (Class 150).